 - Make a graph of your results, with graphite core length on the horizontal (x) axis and bulb brightness on the vertical (y) axis.

 - How does lightbulb brightness change as the length of the graphite core changes?
 Does this make sense based on what you know about resistance?
 Remember from the background that higher resistance makes it harder for current to flow, and the bulb will be brighter when more current flows through it.

-For troubleshooting tips, please read our FAQ: Sliding Light: How to Make a Dimmer Switch.
+For troubleshooting tips, please read our FAQ: How to Make a Dimmer Switch with a Pencil.